This story has been updated. It was originally published on February 3, 2020.

 We keep so much data and personal information on our little pocket computers that handing them over to others, even voluntarily, can seem like a potential invasion of privacy.
 But there’s really no point in feeling that way—both Android and iOS include useful built-in options that restrict what guests can and cannot do on your smartphone.
 Even when it’s unlocked.

 Next, open the app you want to let your guest access.
 Swipe up from the bottom of the screen and hold it halfway to open the Overview carousel.
 Tap the icon at the top of the app you want to pin and a drop-down menu will appear.
 Choose Pin, which should be first on the list, and that app will now be the only one accessible to users.
-To restore your phone’s full function, swipe up and hold again, then enter your PIN.
+To restore your phone’s full function, swipe up and hold again, then enter your PIN or your pattern.

 If you want to take further precautions, or you have one friend or relative you’re constantly lending your device to, try out Android’s guest mode.
 This ability gives a frequent phone borrower their own user account, complete with independent apps, browser settings, and more.